 Even if you never see “behavior change” from your parents, you can continue growing as a person of grace and maintain some sort of influence with them in the future.
 While you may not be satisfied with the way your parents respond to your efforts, you can make good decisions about the boundaries you’ll set, and can communicate those decisions without resentment.
 This might mean calmly communicating, “Since you continue to undermine my efforts in raising your grandchildren, I can’t allow you to be alone with them for now.”

 This is heavy and complicated stuff and we plan to write more about it.
 If you have a story about how you’ve learned to forgive, accept and appreciate your parents, please share.
-Your input will guide us when we write more about this in early 2019.
+Your input will guide us when we write more about this.

 And as always, may God’s grace and truth guide your parenting journey.

 Struggling with generational anger?
 Download our FREE in-depth ebook Helping Kids With Anger.
 It will provide thoughtful insights and creative ideas to help both you and your child.